prof-rossetti/georgetown-opim-243-201901/projects/freestyle.md

 ### Hardware Integration

+The application should be able to be run from a Mac or Windows computer.

-> DIFFICULTY BONUS: The application should be deployed to a remote server (i.e. production web application or scheduled notification service), or incorporate other physical devices such as sensors and scanners.
+> DIFFICULTY BONUS: The application should be deployed to a remote server (i.e. production web application or scheduled notification service).

+> DIFFICULTY BONUS: The application should incorporate other physical devices such as sensors and scanners.